 There are many one-way bridges on the South Island of New Zealand, which can be very confronting for travelers who've just hired a car and are still getting used to driving on the left-hand side of the road.
 As you leave the one-way bridge, remember to stick to the left-hand side if there's no on-coming traffic.

 New Zealand's roads are often quiet, so exiting these bridges without any cars on the opposite side of the road can be a little daunting for first-timers.

 Bonus tip: Always respect the speed limits.
-The New Zealand police don't take speeding lightly (and so they shouldn't), so you can get a fine even if you're just a few kilometers over the limit.
+The New Zealand police don't take speeding lightly, so you can get a fine even if you're just a few kilometers over the limit.

 The emergency telephone number in New Zealand is 111.
-Plus, it's free to call.
-If you have an emergency and need a quick response from the Police, Fire Service, Ambulance or Search and Rescue, dial 111.
+Plus, it's free to call, so if you have an emergency and need a quick response from the Police, Fire Service, Ambulance or Search and Rescue, dial 111.

 If you want to get a sim card when you arrive in New Zealand, check out the phone stores at the airport to see the best deals and find an option that's right for you.
 Look out for Spark, 2degrees, and Vodafone.